Lightning-AI/litdata/README.md

 &nbsp;

+Data optimized and loaded with Lightning automatically streams efficiently in distributed training across GPUs or multi-node.

 The `StreamingDataset` and `StreamingDataLoader` automatically make sure each rank receives the same quantity of varied batches of data, so it works out of the box with your favorite frameworks ([PyTorch Lightning](https://lightning.ai/docs/pytorch/stable/), [Lightning Fabric](https://lightning.ai/docs/fabric/stable/), or [PyTorch](https://pytorch.org/docs/stable/index.html)) to do distributed training.

 Here you can see an illustration showing how the Streaming Dataset works with multi node / multi gpu under the hood.